MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-access-tokens.md

 You can revoke a token if a user is no longer permitted to make requests on the API or if the token has been compromised.

-Use the API call `DELETE /login/refreshToken/{refreshToken} HTTP/1.1` to revoke a token.
+Use the API call `DELETE /login/refreshToken/{refreshToken} HTTP/1.1` to revoke a token. @@LINK TO SEANS DOC WHEN AVAILABLE

 #### Example: Revoke token